day8/re-frame/docs/EventHandlingInfographic.md

 ## Event Handling Infographics

 Three diagrams are provided:
-  - a beginners romp
+  - a beginner's romp
-  - a useful, intermediate schematic depiction
+  - an intermediate schematic depiction
-  - an advanced, accurate and detailed view
+  - an advanced, full detail rendering

-They should be reviewed in conjunction with a reading of the written tutorials.
+They should be reviewed in conjunction with the written tutorials.

 <img src="/images/event-handlers.png?raw=true">